 Checking the forecast bank balance will alert you to potential cash shortfalls and you can review the full cash flow forecast if that’s necessary.

 But if that looks OK and you have a reasonable buffer, sometimes you can get away with a quick glance at the Tax Flow Forecast and know you can sleep well at night.

-You can then create a workflow to email you the report at the beginning of each month so you know exactly what you’re up for that month and the following months.
+You can then create a workflow to email yourself the report at the beginning of each month so you know exactly what you’re up for that month and the following months.

 How to set up a Tax Flow Forecast in Calxa

 If you’ve already set up a budget, there’s not much more you need to do.

 Under My Budgets & Actuals, Cashflow Settings you will find ones that govern the timing of your tax and superannuation payments.
 The ones you need to review are GST/VAT, Wages & PAYG/PAYE, Superannuation or Pension Fund and Company Tax.